Towards Understanding the Condensation of Neural Networks at Initial Training: Analysis of the initial condensation of input weights

 In this section, we would present a preliminary analysis to understand how the multiplicity of the activation function affects the initial condensation.
 At each training step, we consider the velocity field of weights in each hidden layer of a neural networks.

-Considering a network with $L$ hidden layers, we use row vector ${\mW^{[k]}_j}$ to represent the weight from the $(k$-$1)$-th layer to the $j$-th neuron in the $k$-th layer.
-For each $k$ and $j$, ${\mW^{[k]}_j}$ satisfies the following dynamics, (see Appendix \ref{appendix:Derivations for concerned quantities})
+Considering a network with $L$ hidden layers, we use row vector ${\mW^{[k]}_j}$ to represent the weight from the $(k-1)$-th layer to the $j$-th neuron in the $k$-th layer.
+Since condensation is always accompany with small initialization, together with the initial stage defined in Sec. \ref{sec:preliminary}, we make the following assumptions,